foliant-docs/foliantcontrib.init/README.md

-# Project initializer for Foliant
+# Project Initializer for Foliant

 This CLI extension add `init` command that lets you create Foliant projects from templates.